Many or all companies we feature compensate us. Compensation and editorial

 HELOC or home equity loan?Approval time

-TD BankBothInitial approval decisions can take a few business days.
+TD BankBothInitial approval decisions in a few business days

 DiscoverHome equity loan